lukakostic/NeuralArithmeticLogicUnits/README.md

 # NeuralArithmeticLogicUnits
-Implementation of arithmetic logic units for neural networks in python
+Implementation of arithmetic logic units for neural networks in python, keras framework.

 Copy from a reddit users "BadGoyWithAGun" pastebin: